 Crystal meth addiction is dangerous and puts your overall health at risk.
 You might have long-term problems related to the drug itself and the method of use.

-According to the National Institute on Drug Abuse (NIDA), long-term effects of crystal meth addiction include:
+According to the National Institute on Drug Abuse (NIDA), the long-term effects of crystal meth addiction include:

 - Symptoms of psychosis: